Colleges by Location

 In addition to its academic excellence, Whitman College is celebrated for its vibrant campus life.
 The college boasts a thriving arts scene, with numerous student-led theater productions, concerts, art exhibits, and creative writing events taking place throughout the year.
 WhitmanÆs commitment to community engagement is evident in its robust program of community service activities and partnerships with local organizations.
 The campus is also a hub for outdoor enthusiasts, offering various activities such as hiking, skiing, rock climbing, and biking, due to its proximity to breathtaking landscapes and natural reserves.
 Overall, Whitman College provides a well-rounded college experience, combining rigorous academics, a supportive community, and ample opportunities for personal and intellectual growth.

 Whitman College is a private four-year college located in Walla Walla, WA.
-Its campus is 117 acres in size.
-This school follows a semester-based calendar.
-It has an acceptance rate of 47%.
-The freshman retention rate at Whitman College is 88.3% and the six-year graduation rate is 90%.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 38%.
+The freshman retention rate at Whitman College is 88.7% and the six-year graduation rate is 81%.

-The freshmen application deadline for this school is January 15.
-For transfer students, the application deadline is March 1.
+For freshmen, the application deadline for this school is January 15.
+For transfer students, the application deadline is July 1.

 Here are some latest information on important things to consider about Whitman College.